Following system colour scheme Selected dark colour scheme Selected light colour scheme

 }

-When acquiring locks in a native API, it’s common to release the GIL (or critical sections on the free-threaded build) to avoid lock-ordering deadlocks.
+When acquiring locks in a native API, it’s common (and often necessary) to release the GIL (or critical sections on the free-threaded build) to allow other code to execute during lock-aquisition.
 This can be problematic during finalization, because threads holding locks might be hung.
 For example:

 2. The main thread begins finalization and tells all thread states to hang upon attachment.

-3. The thread acquires the lock it was waiting on, but is then hung by attempting to reattach its thread state via Py_END_ALLOW_THREADS.
+3. The thread acquires the lock it was waiting on, but then hangs while attempting to reattach its thread state via Py_END_ALLOW_THREADS.

 There will always have to be a point in a Python program where PyGILState_Ensure() can no longer attach a thread state.
 If the interpreter is long dead, then Python obviously can’t give a thread a way to invoke it.
-PyGILState_Ensure() doesn’t have any meaningful way to return a failure, so it has no choice but to terminate the thread or emit a fatal error, as noted in python/cpython#124622:
+Unfortunately, PyGILState_Ensure() doesn’t have any meaningful way to return a failure, so it has no choice but to terminate the thread or emit a fatal error.
+For example, this was discussed in python/cpython#124622:

 I think a new GIL acquisition and release C API would be needed.
 The way the existing ones get used in existing C code is not amenible to suddenly bolting an error state onto; none of the existing C code is written that way.
 After the call they always just assume they have the GIL and can proceed.
 The API was designed as “it’ll block and only return once it has the GIL” without any other option.